uf-mil/mil/docs/software/getting_started.md

 Please follow the link that suits your best use case:

-* **Dual-booting a Windows computer**: Dual-booting on windows is the best option to install Ubuntu on a Windows computer.
-To complete the process, [look here](https://help.ubuntu.com/community/WindowsDualBoot).

 * **Using a virtual machine on Windows:** You could also use a virtual machine software on Windows to run Ubuntu.
 These software include VirtualBox or VMWare.
 Choose which virtualization software works best for you and find a tutorial on how